What was the activity and why was it set up?

 We had received feedback from Tenants and Residents Associations (TRAs) from four estates across London to say that they were frustrated with ongoing issues that never seemed to get resolved.

-These groups were active in their local areas; raising issues with Hyde and providing community activities.
-However the relationship between Hyde and the resident groups had deteriorated over time, because they felt that Hyde was not communicating with them effectively, and they did not feel they were being kept informed with staff and service changes.
+These groups were active in their local areas; raising issues with us and providing community activities.
+However the relationship between Hyde and the resident groups had deteriorated over time, because they felt that we were not communicating with them effectively, and they did not feel they were being kept informed with staff and service changes.

 The initial step was for the Resident Engagement (RE) team to organise a face to face ‘amnesty meeting’ – with Resident Services and contractor representatives.
 This brought staff and residents together to clear the air and work out where the problems lay.
 Some of the concerns were historic but residents felt they had gone unresolved for too long, or were still outstanding, so it was important that residents had the opportunity to voice them.